thomas-k1/105-Unit-3/README.md

 ### Instructions

 ### Visualizations
-With a subset created to your liking, visualizations can be easily generated.
+With a subset created to your liking, visualizations can be generated.
 The following map was created using [Datawrapper](https://www.datawrapper.de/) by importing the example subset.
+The map shows the population not proficient in English on a density map of the US, making it much easier to interpret the data.
+States with higher proportions are clearly distinguished from states with lower proportions using color.

 ![ENGLGraph3](https://user-images.githubusercontent.com/111792206/202930467-6a5eee53-b88d-470d-96ca-c093c39fb843.png)